zenfuse/zenfuse.js/README.md

 | `quantity` | `number`            | `1.337`     | Quantity of base ticker in order                 |
 | `price`    | `number`            | `0.0069`    | The price for limit order                        |

-**NOTE:** Any other parameters passed to createOrder will be appended to request
+**NOTE:** Any other parameters passed to postOrder will be appended to request

 ### `.cancelOrderById`